Psychedelic/DIP721/README.md

 ```

 ✨ If everything goes well, you should see the output for a generalist flow, where a user mints a DIP-721 token, gets metadata, get balance, transfers, etc.

-## 🎓 Specification

-The document for the [DIP-721](docs/spec.md) is available [here](docs/spec.md).

-⚠️ This is an an in-development standard, consider it a work in progress as we finalize details in its design and gather feedback from the community.

 ## 🙏 Contributing